DioneProtocol/coreth/README.md

-# Coreth and the C-Chain
+# Coreth and the D-Chain

 [Odyssey](https://docs.dione.network/learn/platform-overview) is a network composed of multiple blockchains.
 Each blockchain is an instance of a Virtual Machine (VM), much like an object in an object-oriented language is an instance of a class.
 That is, the VM defines the behavior of the blockchain.
-Coreth (from core Ethereum) is the [Virtual Machine (VM)](https://docs.dione.network/learn/platform-overview#virtual-machines) that defines the Contract Chain (C-Chain).
+Coreth (from core Ethereum) is the [Virtual Machine (VM)](https://docs.dione.network/learn/platform-overview#virtual-machines) that defines the Contract Chain (D-Chain).
 This chain implements the Ethereum Virtual Machine and supports Solidity smart contracts as well as most other Ethereum client functionality.

 ## Building

-Coreth is a dependency of OdysseyGo which is used to implement the EVM based Virtual Machine for the Odyssey C-Chain.
+Coreth is a dependency of OdysseyGo which is used to implement the EVM based Virtual Machine for the Odyssey D-Chain.
 In order to run with a local version of Coreth, users must update their Coreth dependency within OdysseyGo to point to their local Coreth directory.
 If Coreth and OdysseyGo are at the standard location within your GOPATH, this will look like the following:

 ```bash
 cd $GOPATH/src/github.com/DioneProtocol/odysseygo